 The film managed to capture quite reasonably the full essence of the moon, no surprise we have always been able to see this and have a long experience of observing and analysing every possible detail.
 When it came to depicting the Earth no-one was sure exactly how it looked and thus the planet was depicted slightly wrongly (as were Jupiter and its moons.)

-No-one’s ever been out here – but Kubrick pulled it off in 1966!
-Jupiter with Io, one of its moons
+No-one’s ever been out here but Kubrick pulled it off in 1966!
+Jupiter with Io & its other moons as shown in 2001

 Leaving aside the film’s special effects, I don’t think I have even seen Kubrick’s film discussed in the the way I am about to do so.
 As a prologue of sorts, one can consider the Radio Times from 1982 that I mentioned earlier.
 Was it really was a disaster that struck this mission investigating mysterious signals being beamed to Jupiter?